gitlabhq/gitlab-runner/docs/best_practice/index.md

 When a runner is installed on a host and runs local executors, it starts additional processes for some operations, like downloading or uploading artifacts, or handling cache.
-These processes are executed as `gitlab-runner` commands, which means that using `pkill -QUIT gitlab-runner` or `killall QUIT gitlab-runner` can kill them as well, and the operations they are responsible for will fail.
+These processes are executed as `gitlab-runner` commands, which means that you can use `pkill -QUIT gitlab-runner` or `killall QUIT gitlab-runner` to kill them.
+When you kill them, the operations they are responsible for fail.

 Here are two ways to prevent this: